USPS Impersonated in Credit Card Phishing Scam

 Payload: Malicious Link

-The email prompts the recipient to confirm their package by clicking on a link which leads the recipient to a fake USPS tracking site claiming additional shipping fees must be paid to ensure package delivery.
+The email prompts the recipient to confirm their package by clicking on a link, which leads the recipient to a fake USPS tracking site that claims that additional shipping fees must be paid to ensure package delivery.
 This page asks for payment details to fulfill this charge, setting a trap for the recipient to release sensitive credit card information to the scammers.

 The malicious link hidden under the “Confirm My Package” hypertext redirects to https://www[.]kingstark[.]net/PackageBill/cvea1, a phishing site posing as a tracking page for USPS packages.
 The landing page contains a fake tracking number for the recipient's supposed package, and prompts them to enter their credit card information.
 If submitted, these payment credentials are sent directly to the attackers in a successful payment fraud scheme.

 Should recipients fall for this attack, scammers can use their credit card information to make unauthorized transactions.

 Why the Credit Card Phishing Attack is Effective

 In addition, the email includes a sense of urgency and states that payment confirmation must be made within three days, or else it will expire and their package will not be delivered.
 Timed strategically before the holidays, the point is to motivate the recipient to act quickly so they receive their important packages in time.
 It also aligns to a time when consumers are expecting an increase in packages and are receiving delivery notification emails.